JacobTheEvans/react-vrpc-example/README.md

 This file runs the vrpc-agent binary with some preset defaults to be used with the frontend react app.
 To learn more how to use the vrpc-agent binary checkout the [documentation for VRPC]().
-Once this script is ran the frontend will be able to make rpc calls to the running proxy.
+Once this script is ran the frontend will be able to make rpc calls to the running agent.

 ## frontend